 1. Place dry ingredients on a flat working surface or in a very large bowl and create a well in the centre of dry ingredients.

-2. Pour the all wet ingredients (except water) in it and with your hands, work it in slowly into the dry ingredients.
+2. Pour all the yeast/water mixture and wet ingredients (except 1/8 cup water) in it and with your hands, work it in slowly into the dry ingredients.

-4. Once you have incorporated all the dry and wet ingredients, place the dough on your work surface which has been buttered very lightly.
+4. Place the dough on your work surface which has been buttered very lightly.

 5. To start kneading, you have to work with pushing the dough out with the palm of your hand and pulling it back with your fingers.